ttorku/Fall-2021-DL-Demo/README.md

 - scipy
 - The auxillary scripts are also imported.

+The user can explore this project using Tennessee and New York COVID-19 data named as `tndata.csv` and `tndata1.csv` (for Tennessee) and `nyc_data_cases.csv` for New York.
+The `tndata.csv` used for all models while `tndata1.csv` used for parameter estimation for EINN.

 A piece of text is included at the top of the notebook explaining what the block of code is doing.